Privacy Statement

 We confirm that we are compliant with the statutory provisions on data protection and data security.
 In particular, we use data only for the purposes stated below, and we take measures to ensure data security by making sure that data are used appropriately and are not disclosed to unauthorised persons.
 Clients, service providers and their employees are obliged to maintain secrecy and confidentiality concerning the data that we disclose to them, unless there are legally admissible grounds for transferring or disclosing data that have been entrusted or made accessible to them.

-This Privacy Statement applies to the controller’s Internet content which can be accessed at the www.eda.at and www.eda-portal.at domains and the various subdomains (hereinafter referred to as “our websites”).
+This Privacy Statement applies to the website content of the responsible party, which can be accessed at the www.eda.at , www.eda-portal.at domains and the various subdomains (hereinafter referred to as “our websites”).
 We reserve the right to amend this Privacy Statement with effect for the future, in particular in the event of further development of the website, use of new technologies or changes to the legal bases or to relevant case law.

 You can print or save this Privacy Statement using the standard functions of your browser.